ChurchSecurityPlanner ChurchSecurityPlanner

 Your Emergency Operations Plan Needs to Live on a Phone, Not in a Binder

 The FEMA Guide for Developing High-Quality Emergency Operations Plans for Houses of Worship is the gold standard reference for structuring church emergency protocols.
 It covers active threats, natural disasters, and medical emergencies with specific guidance for faith-based organizations.
-Read it.
-Structure your plan around it.
+If you haven't read it, start there.

 But then digitize it — not as a 40-page PDF attachment, but as role-specific, actionable checklists accessible from every volunteer's phone.
 When a medical emergency is triggered, the medical response volunteer should see their checklist, not the lockdown protocol written for the access control team.
-Specificity in the moment of activation is the difference between a coordinated response and three people doing different things.
+When an incident is unfolding, role-specific checklists are the difference between a coordinated response and three volunteers doing three different things.

 Silent Communication Changes Everything